hidelab/sharc-bcbio/README.md

 Installation configuration file is at `/usr/local/community/bcbio-nextgen/2017-08/data/config/install-params.yaml`.

-Global Configuration file `bcbio_system.yaml` is at blah
+Global Configuration file `bcbio_system.yaml` is at `/usr/local/community/bcbio-nextgen/2017-08/data/galaxy/bcbio_system.yaml`

 Genomes: installed genomes are in the `genomes` directory.
 To see a list: